-Veterinary office insurance in West Virginia, Virginia, Maryland, Washington D.C. and Pennsylvania.
+Veterinary office insurance in West Virginia, Virginia, Maryland, Washington D.C., Pennsylvania and Massachusetts.

 As a veterinary office, you’re tasked with maintaining the health of your clients’ furry family members.
 This very important and highly-specialized responsibility creates a need for proper veterinary office insurance to cover your unique needs.

 Caring for animals is no easy task and the business of that care comes with very specific risks.
 Protecting your veterinary office by obtaining the proper insurance coverage is essential.
 To start, you need the basic policies that most businesses do.
 This includes general liability, commercial umbrella, and cyber liability.
 In addition, you’ll want to insure against losses that cause your business to temporarily shut down, which is why a business interruption policy should be strongly considered.

 The equipment veterinarians need can range from mundane to very specific, but all of it must be insured.
 Replacing the high-value equipment needed for your practice can be quite costly and must be properly insured.
 If your office also boards, hospitalizes, or transports animals, animal bailee insurance can protect you in the event an unfortunate incident should occur resulting in injury to an animal.
 Simple business insurance just isn’t adequate to cover the risks veterinarians face.

 Which business insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.

 Veterinary practices are susceptible to many risks, such as claims due to bodily injury, property damage, personal injury, and more.

 General liability insurance is an absolute necessity for any practice.
 It provides broad coverage when you are deemed responsible and liable, and will also pay to defend any covered lawsuit or action, regardless of its merit.
 Additional limits are also available with a commercial umbrella insurance policy.